awesomerank/awesomerank.github.io/lists/rosarior/awesome-django.md

 *Other awesome Django packages.*

-* [django-activeurl ★98](https://github.com/hellysmile/django-activeurl) - Easy to use active URL highlighting for django
+* [django-activeurl ★100](https://github.com/hellysmile/django-activeurl) - Easy to use active URL highlighting for django
-* [django-activity-stream ★1216](https://github.com/justquick/django-activity-stream) - Generate generic activity streams from the actions on your site.
+* [django-activity-stream ★1224](https://github.com/justquick/django-activity-stream) - Generate generic activity streams from the actions on your site.
 Users can follow any actors' activities for personalized streams.
 * [django-adminactions ★173](https://github.com/saxix/django-adminactions) - Collection of useful actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite
-* [django-autoadmin ★32 ⏳1Y](https://github.com/rosarior/django-autoadmin) - Automatic admin users for Django projects.
+* [django-autoadmin ★33 ⏳1Y](https://github.com/rosarior/django-autoadmin) - Automatic admin users for Django projects.
 * [django-braces ★1240](https://github.com/brack3t/django-braces) - Reusable, generic mixins for Django.
-* [django-calendarium](https://github.com/bitmazk/django-calendarium/) - A reusable app to manage and display a calendar in your templates.
+* [django-calendarium ★175](https://github.com/bitlabstudio/django-calendarium) - A reusable app to manage and display a calendar in your templates.
-* [django-changuito ★48 ⏳1Y](https://github.com/angvp/django-changuito) - A cart app for your django site, an updated fork of django-cart
+* [django-changuito ★48](https://github.com/angvp/django-changuito) - A cart app for your django site, an updated fork of django-cart
-* [django-cors-headers ★1586](https://github.com/ottoyiu/django-cors-headers) - Django app for handling the server headers required for Cross-Origin Resource Sharing (CORS).
+* [django-cors-headers ★1594](https://github.com/ottoyiu/django-cors-headers) - Django app for handling the server headers required for Cross-Origin Resource Sharing (CORS).
 * [django-dfp ★4 ⏳1Y](https://github.com/praekelt/django-dfp) - App that provides tags to fetch Google DFP ads.
-* [django-dynamic-scraper ★612](https://github.com/holgerd77/django-dynamic-scraper) - Creating Scrapy scrapers via the Django admin interface.
+* [django-dynamic-scraper ★618](https://github.com/holgerd77/django-dynamic-scraper) - Creating Scrapy scrapers via the Django admin interface.
-* [django-extensions ★3238](https://github.com/django-extensions/django-extensions) - This is a repository for collecting global custom management extensions for the Django Framework.
+* [django-extensions ★3250](https://github.com/django-extensions/django-extensions) - This is a repository for collecting global custom management extensions for the Django Framework.
-* [django-filter ★1819](https://github.com/carltongibson/django-filter) - A generic system for filtering Django QuerySets based on user selections.
+* [django-filter ★1827](https://github.com/carltongibson/django-filter) - A generic system for filtering Django QuerySets based on user selections.
 * [django-friendship ★301](https://github.com/revsys/django-friendship) - Django app to manage following and bi-directional friendships.
 * [django-gravatar2 ★97](https://github.com/twaddington/django-gravatar) - Essential Gravatar support for Django.
 Features helper methods, templatetags and a full test suite!
 * [django-hackathon-starter ★1077](https://github.com/DrkSephy/django-hackathon-starter) - A boilerplate for Django web applications, containing various social authentication methods and several popular API examples.
-* [django-ipware ★342](https://github.com/un33k/django-ipware) - A Django application to retrieve user's IP address.
+* [django-ipware ★343](https://github.com/un33k/django-ipware) - A Django application to retrieve user's IP address.
+* [django-macros-url ★66](https://github.com/phpdude/django-macros-url) - Django Macros URL.
+Routing must be simple as possible.
 * [django-magic-embed ★18 ⏳1Y](https://github.com/kronoscode/django-magicembed) - an easy and simple Django template tag and tool to embed video and get thumbnails from video providers.
 * [django-markitup ★42](https://github.com/zsiciarz/django-markitup) - A Django reusable application for end-to-end markup handling.
 * [django-mmc ★34](https://github.com/LPgenerator/django-mmc) - App for monitoring management commands on Django..
 * [django-overextends ★92](https://github.com/stephenmcd/django-overextends) - Circular template inheritance for Django.
 * [django-pagination ★506](https://github.com/ericflo/django-pagination) - https://github.com/ericflo/django-pagination.
 * [django-el-pagination ★136](https://github.com/shtalinberg/django-el-pagination) - Django EL(Endless) Pagination can be used to provide Twitter-style or Digg-style pagination, with optional Ajax support.
-* [django-quiz-app ★212](https://github.com/tomwalker/django_quiz) - This is a configurable quiz app for Django.
+* [django-quiz-app ★214](https://github.com/tomwalker/django_quiz) - This is a configurable quiz app for Django.
 * [django-recaptcha ★425](https://github.com/praekelt/django-recaptcha) - Django reCAPTCHA form field/widget integration app.
 * [django-smuggler ★235](https://github.com/semente/django-smuggler) - Django Smuggler is a pluggable application for Django Web Framework that helps you to import/export fixtures via the automatically-generated administration interface.
-* [django-solo ★293](https://github.com/lazybird/django-solo) - Helps working with singletons - things like global settings that you want to edit from the admin site.
+* [django-solo ★292](https://github.com/lazybird/django-solo) - Helps working with singletons - things like global settings that you want to edit from the admin site.
-* [django-sql-explorer ★1283](https://github.com/groveco/django-sql-explorer) - Easily share data via SQL queries, right from Django
+* [django-sql-explorer ★1291](https://github.com/groveco/django-sql-explorer) - Easily share data via SQL queries, right from Django
-* [django-stored-messages ★72](https://github.com/evonove/django-stored-messages) - Store Django messages on your project's backend.
+* [django-stored-messages ★73](https://github.com/evonove/django-stored-messages) - Store Django messages on your project's backend.
 * [django-ratelimit ★362](https://github.com/jsocol/django-ratelimit) - provides a decorator to rate-limit views.
 Limiting can be based on IP address or a field in the request--either a GET or POST variable.
-* [django-uuslug ★192](https://github.com/un33k/django-uuslug) - a slugify application that guarantees Uniqueness and handles Unicode.
+* [django-uuslug ★193](https://github.com/un33k/django-uuslug) - a slugify application that guarantees Uniqueness and handles Unicode.
-* [django-watchman ★154](https://github.com/mwarkentin/django-watchman) - django-watchman exposes a status endpoint for your backing services like databases, caches, etc.
+* [django-watchman ★156](https://github.com/mwarkentin/django-watchman) - django-watchman exposes a status endpoint for your backing services like databases, caches, etc.
 * [django-websocket-redis ★645](https://github.com/jrief/django-websocket-redis) - Websockets for Django applications using Redis as message queue.
 * [metamon](http://tryolabs.github.io/metamon/) - Collection of Ansible playbooks to quickly start your Django Application
-* [micawber ★356](https://github.com/coleifer/micawber) - A small library for extracting rich content from urls.
+* [micawber ★359](https://github.com/coleifer/micawber) - A small library for extracting rich content from urls.
 * [towel ★71](https://github.com/matthiask/towel) - a collection of tools which make your life easier if you are building a web application using Django.

 # Projects